Tutorial

 print("%.100f" % t)

-If this is the first time you’re using your Raspberry Pi, then both your PC and the RPi need to get connected over a network.
-You can do this by connecting both of them to a switch in which the DHCP (Dynamic Host Configuration Protocol) is active to assign them IP addresses automatically.
+If this is the first time you’re using your Raspberry Pi, then both your PC and the Raspberry Pi need to get connected over a network.
+You can do this by connecting both of them to a switch on which the DHCP (Dynamic Host Configuration Protocol) is active to assign them IP addresses automatically.
 After successful network creation, you can access the RPi based on the IPv4 address assigned to it.
 How do you know what the IPv4 address assigned to your RPi is?
 Don’t worry, you can simply use an IP scanner tool.
-In this tutorial, I will use a free application called Advanced IP Scanner.

 image